markope/crossbarwww/website/crossbario/docs/Registration-Meta-Events-and-Procedures.md

 Using a registration ID, information about a specific registration can be retrieved using:

-* `wamp.registration.get`: Returns data about the registration itself: the registration URI, ID, matching policy, invokation rule and creation date.
+* `wamp.registration.get`: Returns data about the registration itself: the registration URI, ID, matching policy, invocation rule and creation date.
 * `wamp.registration.list_callees`: Returns a list of session IDs for sessions currently attached to the registration.
 * `wamp.registration.count_callees`: Returns the number of sessions currently attached to the registration.